phetsims/fourier-making-waves/doc/model.md

 ## Terminology

-* harmonic order or order
+* harmonic order, or order